YuhuaZhang1995/B-VCM/B-VCM/README.md

 - **Required parameter**

-`--input-file`: Input network data, with each line containing the node1, node2, block assignment of node1, and block assignment of node2
-, separated by tab. **_e.g. --input-file testdata.txt**
+`--input-file`: Input network data, with each line containing the node1, node2, block assignment of node1, and block assignment of node2, separated by tab.
+If the block assignments are unknown, can fill the values with any arbitrary values. **_e.g. --input-file testdata.txt**

 - **Optional parameter**